bonitasoft/bonita-doc/md/portal-user-case-list.md

-# Portal cases for users
+# Case list for users in Bonita Portal

 This page explains what a user with the _User_ profile in Bonita Portal can see and do about cases (the process instances).